ourania-world/notebooklm.directory/STRIPE_SETUP.md

-# Stripe Integration Setup Guide
+# Stripe Setup Guide for NotebookLM Directory

 ## 1. Create a Stripe Account